-This product includes code licensed under the GNU General Public License, the GNU Lesser General Public License, and/or certain other open source licenses.
-A complete machine-readable copy of the source code corresponding to such code is available upon request.
+This product includes code licensed under certain open source licenses which require source compliance.
+The corresponding source for these components is available upon request.
 This offer is valid to anyone in receipt of this information and shall expire three years following the date of the final distribution of this product version by Hewlett Packard Enterprise Company.
-To obtain such source code, send a check or money order in the amount of US \$10.00 to:
+To obtain such source code, please check if the code is available in the HPE Software Center at <https://myenterprisicense.hpe.com/cwp-ui/software> but, if not, send a written request for specific software version and product for which you want the open source code.
+Along with the request, please send a check or money order in the amount of US \$10.00 to: